-These are very serious side effects and you may need urgent medical attention or hospitalisation:
+These are very serious side effects and are usually very rare.
+You may need urgent medical attention or hospitalisation.

 - kidney pain, blood in the urine, passing more or less urine than is normal for you - seizures (fits) - feeling out of sorts, with fever, headache and cough, then suddenly getting spots or blisters which quickly develop into large amounts of blistering or peeling skin.